-Don't Play It Safe With Your Wedding Day Menu
+Be Adventurous With the Wedding Day Menu

 Whether you're crazy about old-fashioned egg creams, Belgian waffles, or Philly cheese steak, ask your caterer about incorporating your faves into the menu.
 Jackson also suggests replicating the menu from the couple's first date—a "simple salad with French onion soup, followed by steak frites" is guaranteed to bring forth a hit of nostalgia (for the newlyweds, anyway).

-Find Ways to Weave in Your Family's Heritage
+Find Ways to Honor Your Family's Heritage

-Set Up A Tasting Bar With Your Favorite Libations
+Set Up A Tasting Bar

 Stock welcome baskets with a quiz that leads out-of-town guests on a scavenger hunt to your favorite haunts (the best little bakery, a scenic park).
-Another idea is to provide "a wedding welcome bag that includes everything you might need for the perfect cocktail hour or perfect day at the beach," Jackson says.
+Another idea is to provide "a wedding welcome bag that includes everything you might need for the perfect cocktail hour or a perfect day at the beach," Jackson says.

-Add Some Sentiment to Your Ceremony Backdrop
+Add Sentiment to Your Ceremony Backdrop

 The sweetest ceremony backdrop?
 An oversized piece of parchment or linen boasting your favorite quote, book passage, or bible verse.

-Give Your Fur Baby a Moment in the Spotlight
+Give Your Fur Baby the Spotlight

 Love your little fur baby?
 Let him or her inspire your wedding décor.
 One couple dedicated their cocktail hour to Charlie the pug, creating an escort card with his silhouette on it and the phrase, “Life with you is like a walk in the park.”

 Having an outdoor wedding?
 Think about the weather and your guests’ needs.
-If it’s cold, offer blankets for them to snuggle up in.
+If it’s cold, offer blankets for them to snuggle in.
 Likewise, provide parasols for shade if it’s sunny or umbrellas if rain is in the forecast.

 Skip the first dance in favor of an activity that is more meaningful to you and your partner.
 This couple chose to do their first Twister game as husband and wife instead.
 A round of mini golf could also be an entertaining and fun way to kick off this new chapter in life.

-Win Your Guests Over With VIP-Worthy Welcome Baskets
+Make VIP-Worthy Welcome Baskets

-If you're having a destination wedding, fill welcome baskets with locally made crafts, food, and drinks that reflect the locale.
+If you're having a destination wedding, fill welcome baskets with locally-made crafts, food, and drinks that reflect the locale.
 "Consider guest hospitality in every possible way.
 Nothing makes more of an impact than demonstrating to your guests how much you care about them," Jackson says.